• Skip to main content

 Let me start with the definition and meaning of “shimai”.

-• shimai – 姉妹 (しまい) : a noun meaning ‘sister’ in Japanese.
-This can also work as plural.
+- shimai – 姉妹 (しまい) : a noun meaning ‘sisters’ in Japanese.
+This can also work as singular.
 Learn more about Japanese plural.

-Unlike “kyoudai“, this noun refers to sisters only.
-So, we can consider that “kyoudai” covers a wider range and plays a more general role in the Japanese language.
+Unlike “kyoudai“, this noun refers only to sisters.
+So, we can understand that “kyoudai” covers a wider range and plays a more general role in Japanese.

 The kanji expression of “shimai” consists of the following two kanji characters:

-These two kanji characters tell us that the formed noun literally means ‘older sister and younger sister’ in Japanese.
+These two kanji characters tell us that the formed noun literally means ‘older sisters and younger sisters’ in Japanese.
 This literal interpretation is not completely in line with the actual meaning, but still very understandable, I think.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
 In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
 Actually, here, we could get the better understanding of “shimai” through the detailed kanji check above.